 - Integrated access to the pdb debugger and the Python profiler.

-The Command line interface inherit all the above functionality and posses
+The Command line interface inherits the above functionality and adds

 - syntax highlighting as you type